Development Context

 Architecture map

-app/contains Next.js App Router pages and route handlers.app/(main)/contains the main registry UI: home, browse, dashboard, publish, review, settings, teams, skill detail, edit, versions, and diff pages.app/(auth)/contains sign-in, invitation, and org creation pages.app/api/contains JSON and file endpoints for auth, orgs, settings, members, invitations, tokens, import, publish, search, analytics, audit logs, and skill files.components/contains shared React UI, including the publish wizard, command palette, skill cards, markdown rendering, filters, preferences, and shadcn-style primitives undercomponents/ui/.lib/contains the app contracts and backend logic: auth, API auth, RBAC, org routing, settings, S3 access, registry reads/writes, validation, rate limits, analytics, audit logs, webhooks, and email.cli/contains the separateintertoolnpm CLI implemented with Commander.content/docs/contains MDX docs.
+app/contains Next.js App Router pages and route handlers.app/(main)/contains the main registry UI: home, browse, dashboard, publish, review, settings, teams, skill detail, edit, versions, and diff pages.app/(auth)/contains sign-in, invitation, and org creation pages.app/api/contains JSON and file endpoints for auth, org creation/deletion, settings, members, invitations, tokens, import, publish, search, analytics, audit logs, Stripe billing, private distribution manifests, and skill files.components/contains shared React UI, including the publish wizard, command palette, skill cards, markdown rendering, filters, preferences, and shadcn-style primitives undercomponents/ui/.lib/contains the app contracts and backend logic: auth, API auth, RBAC, org routing, settings, Postgres control plane, object storage access, registry reads/writes, validation, rate limits, analytics, audit logs, plan limits, Stripe billing, distribution exports, security scanning, webhooks, and email.cli/contains the separateintertoolnpm CLI implemented with Commander.content/docs/contains MDX docs.
 Update these when CLI, API, auth, publishing, install behavior, or other user-facing behavior changes.registry/contains local category seed data and local development registry state.lib/seo.ts,app/robots.ts,app/sitemap.ts,app/opengraph-image.tsx,/llms.txt, and/llms-full.txtdefine the public discovery surface for search engines, social previews, and LLM/agent consumption.

 Data flow